NaoCraftLab/Config-Backuper/README.md

 - `backupFilePrefix` - prefix for backup file names
 - `backupFileSuffix` - suffix for backup file names

+## Modpacks

+You can use this mod in modpacks without requesting permission.

 ## Development

 ### Prerequisites